Swiss Data Aggregator DAGI FAQs

 How does the update of my data on GBIF work?

-During the new publication, DAGI checks the datasetID automatically generated by GBIF upon the first publication and retrieved by DAGI.
+After the first publication, DAGI retrieves the datasetID that has been automatically generated by GBIF for the new dataset.
+During the new publication, DAGI checks if the datasetID exists on GBIF.
 It then updates all of the records and metadata of the GBIF dataset with the Darwin Core Archive file it prepared.

 But my database/dataset is not formatted in Darwin Core, do I have to change everything?